-The Authority also notes that the Government has convened an infrastructure charges taskforce to investigate the current infrastructure charging regime and opportunities to simplify charges and provide greater certainty.
-The taskforce has recently released for comment an interim consultation report which includes maximum standard infrastructure charges.
-Should these maximum charges be adopted by Government, and apply to QUU, they are likely to affect forecasts of contributed assets and cash contributions.
+The Authority also noted that the Government has convened an infrastructure charges taskforce to investigate the current infrastructure charging regime and opportunities to simplify charges and provide greater certainty.
+The taskforce had released for comment an interim consultation report which includes maximum standard infrastructure charges.
+The Authority noted that, should these maximum charges be adopted by Government, and apply to QUU, they would be likely to affect forecasts of contributed assets and cash contributions.

-Given the above, the Authority considers it to be reasonable for QUU's forecasts of contributed donated and gifted assets and cash contributions from 1 July 2010 to be based on available council forecasts.
-For QUU, these forecasts are generally based on the PSPs that have now become QUU's SEQ Infrastructure Charges Schedule (ICS).
-The Authority supports QUU's proposal to further investigate an appropriate method of forecasting contributed assets and capital contributions across all districts.
+Given the above, the Authority considered it to be reasonable for QUU's forecasts of contributed donated and gifted assets and cash contributions from 1 July 2010 to be based on available council forecasts.
+For QUU, these forecasts were generally based on the PSPs that have now become QUU's SEQ ICS.
+The Authority supported QUU's proposal to further investigate an appropriate method of forecasting contributed assets and capital contributions across all districts.

-The Authority notes that QUU has applied the revenue offset approach to the treatment of contributed assets and capital contributions for 2010/11 (while reserving its decision on this for years beyond 2010/11).
-In line with this decision, the Authority has reduced its estimate of QUU 2010/11 costs for water by \$61.4 million and by \$85.7 million for wastewater.
-This ensures customers are not paying twice for relevant assets.
+The Authority noted that QUU has applied the revenue offset approach to the treatment of contributed assets and capital contributions for 2010/11 (while reserving its decision on this for years beyond 2010/11).
+In line with this decision, the Authority reduced its estimate of QUU 2010/11 costs for water by \$61.4 million and by \$85.7 million for wastewater.
+This ensured customers are not paying twice for relevant assets.

-The Authority considers that the treatment of the extraordinary donation to Somerset regional council is appropriate.
-The Authority notes that, if QUU was to apply its standard revenue offset approach, it would have required a reduction in water charges for Somerset residents to zero for a period of more than two years.
+The Authority considered that the treatment of the extraordinary donation to Somerset regional council is appropriate.
+The Authority noted that, if QUU was to apply its standard revenue offset approach, it would have required a reduction in water charges for Somerset residents to zero for a period of more than two years.
 The possibility for zero or negative prices has previously been identified by the Authority as a key risk in the adoption of the revenue offset approach.